ion-training/terraform-kitchen-docker-ec2/README.md

 └── variables.tf
 #
 ```

+# You can modify the variables in testing.tfvars

 # Create additional tests
 More tests can be added under controls directory. \
 Feel free to copy and modify the operating_system_spec.rb.